newca12/shakuntala-devi-trainer/README.md

 * Friday 5
 * Saturday 6

-If your answer is wrong the program will give you a hint.
+If your answer is wrong only the text console version will give you a hint for now.
 Each hint is the result of a step of Shakuntala Devi's algorithm

 ### Developer Notes ###